M-3LAB/Real3D-AD/README.md

 ```
 The result will output four different metrics (Object/Point AUROC/AUPR).

++ how to visualize abnormal map

+In util.visualization.py, we provide the function ''vis_pointcloud_gt'' to visualize ground truth with our gt files.
+Also, with a saved anomaly map xx.npy(n values between 0 and 1) and the corresponding pcd file, you can use "vis_pointcloud_anomalymap(point_cloud, anomaly_map)" to visualize anomaly regions.

 ## Thanks

 Our benchmark is built on [BTF](https://github.com/eliahuhorwitz/3D-ADS) and [M3DM](https://github.com/nomewang/M3DM) and [PatchCore](https://github.com/amazon-science/patchcore-inspection), thanks their extraordinary works!